costoffreedom/costoffreedom-book/book/architectonics-of-power/beyond-capitalism.md

 bright future turned out to be as naive and grotesque as the vision of the year 2000 as seen from 1902.

 Modernity is totalitarian.
-Following Descartes' proclamation of the prevalence of the mind over matter, modern science engaged in a process of stripping away uncertainty and contradiction.
+Following Descartes’ proclamation of the prevalence of the mind over matter, modern science engaged in a process of stripping away uncertainty and contradiction.
 The world of the mechanical clock was thoroughly explained, controlled, and made to serve mankind, in accordance with the Biblical injunction of breeding and multiplying, and using the God-given resources of the Earth.
-But the world is not complicated: it's complex, and contradiction is built-in.
+But the world is not complicated: it’s complex, and contradiction is built-in.

 Capitalism was a fantastic booster that propelled us from candle light